Keya-Moradi/dom-events-lab/README.md

 ### Page Title

-- The page title is set to "Keya's cool calculator". -->
+- The page title is set to "Keya's Dope Calculator". -->